 He is frequently invited to Romania to conduct the Bucharest Radio Orchestra, the Iasi Symphony Orchestra, and the Bacau Symphony Orchestra.

-More recently, Olivier Robe made his successful debut and was re-invited at the Bangkok Symphony Orchestra, the Philharmonic Orchestra of Thüringen-Gotha and the Royal Philharmonic Orchestra of Flanders (shortly also known as Antwerp Symphony Orchestra).
+Olivier Robe also has strong relationships with several Belgian orchestras, including the Royal Philharmonic Orchestra of Liège and the Royal Philharmonic Orchestra of Flanders (also known as the Antwerp Symphony Orchestra).

 All of this experience has allowed Robe to approach classical, romantic, and contemporary repertoire in both historically informed and modern ways